mallorynthomas/mallorynthomas/README.md

 ### Hi there 👋

-🔭 I’m currently working on learning GitHub to build a portfolio of GIS/RS and data science project.
+🔭 I’m currently working on learning GitHub to build a portfolio of GIS/RS and data science projects. <p>
-:snake: I write primarily in Python.
+:snake: I write primarily in Python. <p>